Dadudekc/MeTuber/docs/track4_testing_docs_release.md

 2. **Choose Style:** Browse artistic, basic, or distortion effects
 3. **Adjust Parameters:** Fine-tune the effect using the parameter controls
 4. **Start Virtual Camera:** Click "Start" to begin streaming with effects
-5. **Use in OBS:** Select "MeTuber Virtual Camera" as your video source
+5. **Use in OBS:** Select "me-tuber Virtual Camera" as your video source

 ## 📖 User Guide